dominiclet/obsidian-note-definitions/README.md

 1. Create a `definitions` folder in the root of your Obsidian vault.
 2. Within the `definitions` folder, create definition files (with any name of your choice).
 3. Add definitions according to the definition rules (see below)
-4. Once a definition is registered, the word should be underlined in your notes.
-You may preview the definition of the word by hovering over the underlined word with the mouse, or triggering command when your cursor is on the word.
+4. Once a definition is registered, the word/phrase should be underlined in your notes.
+You may preview the definition of the word by hovering over the underlined word/phrase with the mouse, or triggering command when your cursor is on the word/phrase.

+> You may define a phrase (a set of more than 1 words).
+But this is limited to a maximum of **5 words**.

 ### Editor menu

 Options available:
 - Preview definition (show definition dropdown)
-- Go to definition (jump to definition of word)
+- Go to definition (jump to definition of word/phrase)

 ![editor menu](./img/editor-menu.png)